 Of course, Chef Mickey’s is not serving lunch at this time, but we are hoping they bring it back soon!
 Stay up to date here.

 4. Book Early

-Despite what you read on the internet about the food being so bad, it is a very popular restaurant and you really need to book your reservation early.
+Despite what you read on the internet about the mediocre food, Chef Mickey’s restaurant is one of Disney’s most popular restaurants and you really need to book your reservation early.

 Be sure to check out our 11 thing you need to know about Disney dining reservations on this post!
 And don’t forget we have a timeline to help plan your trip post as well!